anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * RecordMaxBufferTime error, increase batch efficiency by delay
 * ExpiredIteratorException KCL error, increase WCU of Dynamodb

+Performance issues:

-If bad performance on write, use random partition keys, and update shard count. retry and exponential backoff won't help.
+* If bad performance on write, use random partition keys, and increase shards. retry and exponential backoff won't help
+* If GetRecords.Latency is increasing, increasing shards is the cheapest solution.
+You can also implement enhanced fan-out but that's more costly

 > Security